Sangarshanan/godseye/README.md

 # Indian Pincode Mapping

 A Postal Index Number or PIN or PIN code is a code in the post office numbering or post code system used by India Post, the Indian postal administration.
-The code is six digits long.
+The code is six digits long

 We have developed a Simple Flask Application that can retrieve the Pincode of a location given it's Latitude and Longitude